ygrek/extunix/README.txt

     operations, (FIXME) optionally provide ST variants

 Portability:
-  * Minimize (eliminate) shell scripting during build (think windows :) )
+  * No shell scripting for build and install (think windows :) )
   * Write portable C code (use compiler options to catch compatibility issues),
     NB: msvc doesn't support C99.
-  * Provide module (ExtUnix.Specific) exposing only functions available on the platform where library is built - i.e. guaranteed to not throw Not_available exception (experimental, separate archive).
+  * Provide module (ExtUnix.Specific) exposing only functions available on the platform where library is built - i.e. guaranteed to not throw Not_available exception (experimental).

 Build infrastructure:
   * src/discover.ml is used to discover available functions during configure step.
-  * Generated config.h describes "features" discovered - it is responsible for inclusion of system-specific headers (currently it provides only "AND" check, implement "OR" check - say when C header names differ) - this ensures coherent result at configure and build steps.
+  * Generated config.h describes "features" discovered - it is responsible for inclusion of system-specific headers - this ensures coherent result at configure and build steps.
   * Generated config.ml describes the same features for the ocaml syntax extension src/pa_have.ml, which preprocesses src/extUnix.mlpp and generates